Making the Case for Cleantech

 Early-Stage Company

-Advised the CEO and Board of Directors of a start-up solar water heating technology company to sell their products in the U.S.
+I advised the CEO and Board of Directors of a start-up solar water heating technology company to sell their products in the U.S. The client was located in Belfast, Northern Ireland.

 -